 When we were sent the Smart Scoop ice-cream maker from Sage, we had all sorts of ice-cream recipes in mind to try.
 There’s my favourite Rhubarb Crumble ice-cream, low-carb Death by Chocolate ice-cream, and our new favourite, Passion Fruit and White Chocolate ice-cream.
 But, it being new to us, we decided to start off with the recipes that accompanied our Smart Scoop.
 And oh, are we glad we did!

-The Bug is a fan of salted caramel.
-And luckily there’s a recipe in the Sage leaflet.
+Ever since sampling the best sea salt caramel ice cream in the world ever (apparently) at Fistral Beach, The Bug is a confirmed fan of any salted caramel recipe.
+Luckily there’s one in the Sage recipe leaflet.
 But, us being who we are (well, us having GG in the family – always a fan of shaking things up), we had to give it a twist.
 And so we unveil…

 - 7 egg yolks

 - 220 g white sugar